 When you think about shares of stock, you may have in your mind things that are traded on the New York Stock Exchange.
 Not all stock is traded or issued this way, at least not initially.
 Often, company founders or owners will decide to sell limited amounts of stock in a company without that stock being available for the general public to purchase or being traded on an exchange like the New York Stock Exchange.
 A company that issues stock in this way is often referred to as being a "private" company, which means that its stock is held and traded (if it's ever traded) in the hands of individuals or institutions selected by the company.
 Often times, stock in a private company comes with some sort of voting right or other representation into how the company runs its operations.

 A company that issues shares of stock to the general public is called a "publicly-traded" or "public" (for short) company.
 The term "public" in this case should not be confused with ownership by any government or the mission of the company - the term simply refers to the availability of the company's stock.
 The decision to "go public" is complicated and has costs as well as benefits.
 The obvious benefit is that issuing public stock is a relatively straightforward way to raise large amounts of capital.
 Owners of private stock that allow their stock to be sold in the public offering can also make substantial amounts of money if the demand for the stock among the public is high.
 There are, however, a couple of big down sides.
 First, issuing more shares of stock effectively dilutes the value of existing shares.
-If a company has $1 million in profits and increases the number of shares of stock from 1 million to 2 million, then the value of a share in the company drops from $1 per share to $0.50 per share.
+If a company has $1 million in profits over a time period and increases the number of shares of stock from 1 million to 2 million, then the earnings per share of the company drops from $1 per share to $0.50 per share over that time period.
 People are sometimes willing to pay large sums for company stock if they believe that profits will increase in the future.
-Second, the more equity investors there are (public or private), the larger the loss of control by the company's original owner.
+Second, the more equity investors there are (public or private), the larger the loss of control by the company's initial shareholders.

 Raising equity capital can happen through a number of different channels.
 Brief descriptions of a few of the major channels follow: